Sharon M. Draper: Awards and honors

-Personal Awards
+Personal awards

-Sharon Draper has five Coretta Scott King Book Awards - Author Award Winner: 1998 Forged by Fire, 2007 Copper Sun; Author Honor: 2004 The Battle of Jericho, 2008 November Blues; John Steptoe Award for New Talent: 1995 Tears of a Tiger.
+Sharon Draper has two Coretta Scott King Author Awards (1998 for Forged by Fire, 2007 for Copper Sun), two Author Honor Awards (2004 for The Battle of Jericho, 2008 for November Blues), and won the inaugural John Steptoe Award for New Talent in 1995 for Tears of a Tiger.

-She was 1997's National Teacher of the Year, and the Ohio State Department of Education named her Ohio Pioneer in Education.
+She was National Teacher of the Year in 1997, and the Ohio State Department of Education named her Ohio Pioneer in Education.

 Draper was awarded the Milken Family Foundation National Educator Award in 1997.
 She was also a YWCA Career Woman of Achievement, received the Dean's Award from Howard University School of Education, was recognized with the Pepperdine University Distinguished Alumnus Award, received the Marva Collins Education Excellence Award, and earned the Governor's Educational Leadership Award.

 In 1998 Draper was the Duncanson Artist-in-Residence for the Taft Museum.

 She was chosen as one of four authors to speak at the Library of Congress's 2006 National Book Festival in Washington D.C. and represented the United States at the National Book Festival in Moscow.

 Draper received the Beacon of Light Humanitarian award in 2008.

 In 2011, she received the 33rd annual Jeremiah Ludington Memorial Award by the Educational and Media Association.
 She donated her $2,500 prize money to Starfire Council of Greater Cincinnati.

 She received the Margaret A. Edwards Award from the American Library Association in 2015.